What's New

 Stampede parade

 Calgarians are cheerful and outgoing, eager to meet visitors and share with them the excitement of the Stampede.
-They square dance in the streets until noon, then head to the 137-acre Stampede Park to continue their fun.
+They wear cowboy hats and boots, square dance in the streets and join visitors in the 137-acre Stampede Park to continue their fun.

 Pancake breakfasts

-Each Stampede day begins with free pancakes, bacon and sausages served chuckwagon-style at city shopping malls and businesses.
+Each Stampede day begins with free pancakes, bacon and sausages served chuckwagon-style at city shopping malls.
 Store owners and employees, wearing aprons and white cowboy hats, cook pancakes on large grills and serve coffee and juice from covered wagons.

 Photo © Barb & Ron Kroll